Last Updated on April 27, 2022

 Hotels in the center of Rome can be expensive.
 They can offer accessibility, but they are dreaded by budget-conscious travelers.
 With this, head a bit further out of the city.
 There are plenty of affordable choices, and the best thing is that they are easily connected to the center.
 With the Rome metro (underground), it is easy to get to the city center from further away places.

-For a truly authentic Italian living experience, I recommend staying in an Airbnb.
-There are plenty of Airbnb’s all over Rome, and they’re usually more affordable than hotels, especially if you’re traveling with your family or in a larger group.
+For a truly authentic Italian living experience, I recommend staying in an apartment, be it through VRBO, Airbnb or Plumguide.
+There are plenty of vacation rentals all over Rome, and they’re usually more affordable than hotels, especially if you’re traveling with your family or in a larger group.
 But the true benefit of an Airbnb apartment is staying in a local neighborhood, and finding a local bakery, a coffee shop for your daily espresso or cappuccino, and a small grocer where you can pick up salami and fresh mozzarella.
 Combined with a baguette, some fresh tomatoes and some grapes, your picnic lunch is complete (and it’s cheap!).
 My personal favorite neighborhood is Trastevere.
-If you don’t have an Airbnb account yet, use my referral code to sign up and get up to $40 off your first booking.